Essential Guide To Madrid Spain Transport

 Public Buses

 This is another clean, cheap and efficient means of Madrid Spain transport.
-You can buy a 10 journey ‘metrobus’ ticket for just 6.15 euros, that is usable on both the metro and the bus.
-The EMT buses are red and run from 06:00 until 23:30.
-Once you’re on the bus, just punch your ticket in the machine.
+You can buy a 10 journey 'metrobus' ticket that is usable on both the metro and the bus.
+The EMT buses are red.
+Once you're on the bus, just punch your ticket in the machine.
 There is also a bus service that runs at night, but unless you can recognise where you need to get off, I would recommend taking a taxi for night time trips.

 Walking Around Madrid